craigsapp/scorelib/class/index.md

 each contain a list of [AddressSystem](AddressSystem) which locate the staves for each part in the score.
 The AddressSystem two dimensional list of system addresses.
-When a part contains more than one staff, additionay system addresses will be given on a row in the AddressSystem list.
+When a part contains more than one staff, additional system addresses will be given on a row in the AddressSystem list.

 The ScorePageSet class contains a list of ScoreSegments that in turn consists of a list of SegmentParts, which is a list of the instrumental parts in the segment.
 Each SegmentPart contains a list of AddressSystem objects that keep track of the staff assignment for each system for the instrument.
-The schematic below shows the relationship between thses classes:
+The schematic below shows the relationship between these classes:

 <center>
 <img style="width:600px;" src="/img/scorepageset-segment.png">